 roots dry out entirely or they will become "woody" and will lack flavor.

-foliage reaching 18 inches wide and 24 inches tall.
+leafy foliage reaching 18 inches wide and 24 inches tall.

 While mustard can make your lips curl Horseradish has the power to "sting your nose".
-Actually the bite and
+Actually the bite and aroma

-vinegar it will turn from white to brown and loose much of its flavor and bite.
+with vinegar it will turn from white to brown and loose much of its flavor and bite.

-Horseradish is care-free and fast growing perennial.
+because the Horseradish is care-free and fast growing perennial.
 Just some sandy loam soil.

 "Sting Nose . . .
 Delicious . . .
 Powerful ."

-Horseradish Plant in bloom.
+Horseradish Plant Roots

 We recommend getting your Horseradish roots from the Asparagus Gardener